DerGuru/The-Resonant/New Chapters/Part2/P2-14_Convergence.md

 He started the simulation, slipping into the role of a shadow.
 The alley was alive with hazards: virtual cameras, drones, and patrolling sentries.
 Each step had to be measured, every decision deliberate.

-Halfway through the course, Jason encountered an unexpected challenge—a reinforced security door that wasn't on the schematics he'd studied.
+Halfway through the course, Jason encountered an unexpected challengeâ€”a reinforced security door that wasn't on the schematics he'd studied.

-"RAE, this door—" he started.
+"RAE, this doorâ€”" he started.

 "Adapt," she cut in.
 "Improvise.
 What are your options?"